GameSir G8 Galileo – Cloud Gaming Review

 The Design and Features

-One thing that stood out about the G8 is the design.
+One thing that stood out about the G8 is the device design.
 It looks good.
 The handles have a more “classical gamepad” look and feel to them, which makes it a lot comfier.
 The color choice is very retro to me.
 It reminds me of an old Nintendo console from the early 90s.

 G8 ABXY buttons